Voljega/ExoDOSConverter/README.md

 # ExoConverter

-A custom converter of the eXoDOS v6 and eXoWin3x collections to several EmulationStation and/or Linux based distributions format :
+A custom converter of the eXoDOS v6, eXoWin3x and C64 Dreams collections to several EmulationStation and/or Linux based distributions format :
  - Recalbox
  - Batocera
  - Retrobat